 There are also a lot of other funding opportunities that Isreali startups can benefit from.
-Many of the startup owners who already succeeded became second time entrepreneurs or angels willing to invest in new companies.
+Many of the startup owners who already succeeded became second-time entrepreneurs or angels willing to invest in new companies.
 It is obviously never easy to raise funds.
 However, if you really believe in what you’re doing, willing to go the extra mile, have a decent business idea and a good team, you will find the necessary funding, eventually.

 Quite a few companies made it to the very top.
 Most startups in Israel from the beginning aim for the global market since the local one is really small.
-The trend is that at some point, a successful startup is aquired by a global company which helps to take it to the next level.
+The trend is that at some point, a successful startup is acquired by a global company that helps to take it to the next level.
 Since most expansion opportunities are abroad, it makes sense to merge with a strategic partner.
 Otherwise, it would be difficult to penetrate foreign markets and take over a substantial market share.

 Let’s look at some of the Israeli companies making it big on the global market: